jsocol/pystatsd/docs/reference.rst

 sent, or has not yet been recorded, a ``RuntimeError`` is raised.

 .. note::
-   See the note abbout :ref:`timer objects and pipelines <timer-direct-note>`.
+   See the note about :ref:`timer objects and pipelines <timer-direct-note>`.

 .. _pipeline: